c0ffeen0w/botalot/README.md

 ## configuration
 - copy config_template.py config.py
 - edit config.py and add your API keys
-- `python calibrate_time.py` find your utc_timestamp correction and set it in config.py

 - `python show_markets.py` find the market code you want to trade.
 Use multiple installations for multiple markets, if you dare.
 - edit bot parameters to your liking

 ## tools

+- `python calibrate_time.py` show your utc_timestamp correction. in the bots this is automatic now.
 - `python show_open_orders.py` show a list of all open orders
 - `python show_order_book.py` show the order book of the configured market
 - `python clear_open_orders.py` clear only those orders in the configured market